thao786/autotest/README.md

 Thuy:
-- make test's title and description editable via a modal
-- only display a portion of result's error
+- make config take ENV

 Thao:
-- edit test
+- log in with Google
+- find button text with XPath